tyschroed/apollo-angular/docs/source/recipes/server-side-rendering.md

 No changes are required to client queries to support this, so your Apollo-based Angular UI should support SSR out of the box.

-> SSR works out of the box when using `HttpLink` from `apollo-angular-link-http` because it uses Angular's `HttpClient` internally.
+> SSR works out of the box when using `HttpLink` because it uses Angular's `HttpClient` internally.
 > This would't be that easy with `apollo-link-http`.
 That non-angular Link uses Fetch API which would have to schedule a macroTask (Zone.js) so Angular could wait for the request to finish.

 ## Store rehydration